-As outlined above, energy efficiency is generally a crucial approach for resource protection and economic competitiveness irrespective of territorial settings.
-Yet, there are mountain-specific aspects that make energy-efficiency all the more relevant in the Alpine area.
+As outlined above, energy efficiency is crucial for resource protection and economic competitiveness irrespective of territorial settings.
+Yet, there are some mountain-specific aspects that make energy efficiency all the more relevant in the Alpine area.
 Harsher climatic conditions result in increased heating requirements of Alpine households, tourist accommodations and businesses compared to the lowlands.
-Consequently, insulation and energy efficient building techniques have historically been particularly relevant in the Alps.
+Consequently, insulation and energy-efficient building techniques have historically been particularly relevant in the Alps.

 The Alps feature a disproportionately high share of uphill and downhill road sections.
-Consequently, the transport-related energy demand, but also energy demand for agricultural cultivation and forestry is higher than in the lowlands, making energy-efficient propulsion techniques particularly relevant for Alpine conditions.
+Consequently, the transport-related energy demand, but also energy demand for agricultural cultivation and forestry, is higher than in the lowlands, making energy-efficient vehicles particularly relevant for Alpine conditions.

-In the following part, we will present 1) the EU status, 2) the national status / trends of energy efficiency versus national objectives as well as 3) relevant sectors concerning the energy consumption in the Alpine countries.
+In the following part, we will present (1) the EU status, (2) the national status, comparing energy efficiency trends with national objectives, as well as (3) relevant sectors concerning energy consumption in the Alpine countries.